What's your on-farm energy use costing you?

 Research indicates there are significant opportunities to reduce energy - and therefore costs! - on Australian cotton farms.

 Monitoring energy use can be as simple as using EnergyCalc to estimate use and costs, and tracking these costs over time.
 An audit can also identify energy and cost savings, such as fuel switching and tariff negotiation.
-This is where the CottonInfo team can help: our regional development officers are conducting energy assessments and audits on farm to help identify areas for energy consumption improvement, and to reduce costs.
+This is where the CottonInfo team can help: our regional extension officers are conducting energy assessments and audits on farm to help identify areas for energy consumption improvement, and to reduce costs.
 Talk to one of our team today to request your on-farm energy assessment.

 Greenhouse gas emissions: